Applying for a Driver’s Permit?

-Can I opt out if I choose?
+Can I opt out after opting in?

 What kind of data does the app collect?

-Who will have access to the data collected and how will it be secured?
+Who will have access to the data collected, and how will it be secured?

 What steps will be taken to ensure the data is secure from other persons?

-The DMV has partnered with the app developer to follow standards and best practices for secure data collection.
+DMV has partnered with the app developer to follow standards and best practices for secure data collection.

 What steps will be taken to ensure the data is destroyed after used for intended purpose?